Amarok79/Amarok.Events/README.md

 Again, the thread calling **Invoke()** is also calling the event handlers.
 But this time, it returns after encountering the first *await* statement, causing **Invoke()** to return earlier as the event handler's continuations.

-That means a consumer can decide for itself whether it wants to register an synchronous or asynchronous event handler.
-In the latter case, the behavior is kind of fire-and-forget.
-The event raiser can't be sure that all event handler have completed.
-If you need that guarantee than use **InvokeAsync()** instead.
+That means a consumer can decide whether it wants to register a synchronous or asynchronous event handler.
+In the latter case, from perspective of the event raiser the behavior is kind of fire-and-forget, because the event raiser can't be sure that all event handlers have completed when **Invoke()** returned.

+If you need that guarantee that then use **InvokeAsync()** instead.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MDIxMzI1OSwtNDU2MjA4MDI1LC03OT
-U3NDMyNDksMTgxNzU4Nzk1XX0=
+eyJoaXN0b3J5IjpbLTQ0MTUyNzI3LC00NTYyMDgwMjUsLTc5NT
+c0MzI0OSwxODE3NTg3OTVdfQ==
 -->